Total Views

 jsx

-That's a working editor with AI, drag-and-drop, slash commands, advanced tables, and 20+ fonts ready to go.
+That's a working editor.
+AI, drag-and-drop, slash commands, advanced tables, and 20+ fonts are all ready to go.
 To get your API key, sign up for an Eddyter subscription and grab it from the dashboard.

-For Next.js (App Router), the "use client" directive at the top of the file is all you need.
+For Next.js with the App Router, the "use client" directive at the top of the file is all you need.
 If you run into hydration issues (rare), fall back to a dynamic import:

 jsx

 Winner for speed: Eddyter.
-TipTap wins if you're building a completely bespoke document UI from scratch.
+TipTap wins if you're building a fully bespoke document UI from scratch.

 Feature | Eddyter | TipTap |